The Chance of a Lifetime

 And we cannot accept these sweet gifts from heaven unless we're willing to let love and faith conquer the lies and fears of the unknown.

-We do not have to have answers or be able to look into the future of who they want to be.
+We do not have to have answers or be able to look into the future.
 They just want to live.

 We need to become more human - like they are.
 We need to create a world where children are welcome to share it with us.

 They need us only a little while.
-They will soon learn to walk, ride a bike, go to the prom, dance at their wedding, and hold their sweet babies.
-Let them share their dreams with us.
+They will soon learn to walk, ride a bike, go to the prom, dance at their wedding, and hold their own sweet babies.
+Let's share their dreams.

 We need to be brave for them.
 Hope for them.
 And rescue them.
 We cannot rescue them with good intentions.
-The best strategies in the world cannot save them.
+The best strategies in the world cannot save them without action.

 It will take all of us - each of us - willing to change the law.
-To stop the poisons and the gunshots and the scalpels with the ammunition of our pens and the armies of our hands.
+To stop the poisons and the gunshots and the scalpels with the ammunition of our pens.

-Like the Declaration of Independence, we need to put our penmanship to paper to change the world.
+Like those signing the Declaration of Independence, we need to put our signature to paper to change the world.

 This is our chance of a lifetime to give children their chance of a lifetime.
 Out of 6 million people in Colorado, we need only 125,000 of them to care.